 This book (and dozens of Burgess’ others) is full of whimsical stories about Jimmie Skunk, Reddy Fox, and many other animals as well as Mother West Wind and her children, the Merry Little Breezes.
 Your children will stretch their imaginations as well a learn all about nature in these sweet little books!

-Be encouraged mama!
+Be encouraged, mama!
 There is quality out there, waiting to be found, hopefully at your own public library!
 This is certainly not an exhaustive list, only a few wonderful finds I came across while exploring this challenging stage with my first reader.
-And considering that most of these book are a part of a series, this list actually represents more like 50+ excellent early chapter books!
+And considering that most of these books are a part of a series, this list actually represents more like 50+ excellent early chapter books!
 I’m excited to continue the search for great books with my next little reader hopefully soon!